szczyglis-dev/py-gpt/README.md

 LlamaIndex is also integrated with context database - you can use data from database (your context history) as additional context in discussion.
 Options for indexing existing context history or enabling real-time indexing new ones (from database) are available in `Settings / Indexes / LlamaIndex` section.

 **WARNING:** remember that when indexing content, API calls to the embedding model are used.
 Each indexing consumes additional tokens.
-Always control the number of tokens used on the OpenAI page.
+Always control the number of tokens used on the provider's page.

 **Tip:** Using the Chat with Files mode, you have default access to files manually indexed from the /data directory.
 However, you can use additional context by attaching a file - such additional context from the attachment does not land in the main index, but only in a temporary one, available only for the given conversation.